gediz/mpv-wiki/Display-synchronization.md

 A simpler way of putting it would be that: instead of timing being based on the audio clock, it's now based on the video clock (or “display” clock, hence the name).
 In essence, whereas before we were letting the audio play as fast as it wanted to (and adjusting the video to keep them in sync), we are now letting the video play as fast as it wants to - leaving the question of how to ensure audio/video stay synchronized.

 To this end, there are multiple modes, expressed as possible parameters for ``--video-sync``, but the most interesting one is called ``display-resample``.
 If audio and video get out of sync, this mode will make the audio play slightly faster or slightly slower in order to keep them synchronized, and only resorts to dropping or duplicating video frames if stuff gets badly out of sync (eg. when the hardware is insufficient to keep up).
-The speed change defaults to 0.125%, which should be barely noticeable even to trained ears.
+The maximum allowed speed change defaults to 1% (+/- 0.125%), which should be barely noticeable even to trained ears.

 In addition to dynamically updating the audio speed, this mode will *also* minimize unnecessary frame drops by slightly changing the video playback speed (eg. for 23.976 Hz ⇔ 24.000 Hz mismatch - similar to **fpsadjust.lua**), and by correcting for jittering timestamps (as ``--demuxer-mkv-fix-timestamps`` did previously, but it's now part of the playback loop instead of the demuxer).
 So in other words, display-sync completely deprecates both **fpsadjust.lua** and ``--demuxer-mkv-fix-timestamps``, though it does not do any of what **xrandr.lua** tries to do.